Creamed honey: Description

 Creamed honey contains a large number of small crystals, which prevent the formation of larger crystals that can occur in unprocessed honey.
 The processing also produces a honey with a smooth spreadable consistency.
 Because it is the glucose that crystallizes in the honey, and because glucose crystals are naturally pure white, creamed honey is always lighter-colored than liquid honey of the same floral type.

+Creamed honey stays in its creamy consistency indefinitely if stored at approximately 65 F.